rmcl/supergsl/docs/source/slicing.rst

 Approximate Positions
 =============================================================================

-The "~" prefix in slice notation specifies that the range is approximate and can be adjusted by the compiler to optimize primer anneal efficiency (if supported by your desired [Assembler](assemblies)).
+The "~" prefix in slice notation specifies that the range is approximate and can be adjusted by the compiler to optimize primer anneal efficiency (if supported by your desired :ref:`assemblies:Assembly Strategies`).

 =============================================================================
 Postfixes